claudiogreco/frontiers2023/README.md

 where:
 - <SPEAKER_LOSS>:
   - fixed: no adaptation (Fixed model in the paper).
-  - likelihood: increases the likelihood of the generated caption if the listener guesses the correct target (Likelihood model in the paper).
+  - likelihood: increases the likelihood of the generated caption if the listener guesses the correct target (LH model in the paper).
-  - rsa_likelihood: generates pragmatic captions incrementally keeping track of the wrong listener guesses and increases the likelihood of the generated caption if the listener guesses the correct target  (RSA-LH model in the paper).
+  - rsa_likelihood: generates pragmatic captions incrementally keeping track of the wrong listener guesses and increases the likelihood of the generated caption if the listener guesses the correct target  (RSA LH model in the paper).
-  - rsa_likelihood_and_reset: generates pragmatic captions incrementally keeping track of the wrong listener guesses and resets the memory and increases the likelihood of the generated caption if the listener guesses the correct target (RSA-LH Reset model in the paper).
+  - rsa_likelihood_and_reset: generates pragmatic captions incrementally keeping track of the wrong listener guesses and resets the memory and increases the likelihood of the generated caption if the listener guesses the correct target (RSA LH-Reset model in the paper).
 - <SPEAKER_RESET_AFTER>:
   - context: reset after each context.
   - domain: reset after each domain.